 “By uniquely contributing to a national conversation, we hope to identify and remove barriers, and create a better sense of belonging for people of color,” Wasmuth said.
 “One thing we can do is examine our recruitment efforts and admissions criteria to make sure they are equitable and actively seeking diverse populations.”

-As part of the project, Cierra Milton, a doctoral occupational therapy student, has been conducting in-depth interviews with Black occupational therapy students and practitioners across the country and is detailing their journeys in the field, from their time as a student to serving as occupational therapists in multiple settings.
+As part of the project, Cierra Milton, a doctoral occupational therapy student, has been conducting in-depth interviews with Black occupational therapy students and practitioners across the country and detailed their journeys in the field, from their time as a student to serving as occupational therapists in multiple settings.

-Wasmuth and her team will then use theater to tell the stories of Black occupational therapy students and practitioners, expanding on her previous success in using performances to tell about the experiences of marginalized populations in order to reduce stigma and bias.
+Wasmuth and her team are using theater to tell the stories of Black occupational therapy students and practitioners, expanding on previous success using performances to tell about the experiences of marginalized populations in order to reduce stigma and bias.

 “We use theater to reduce implicit biases people have toward marginalized groups, but we also incorporate important educational components, like how to provide affirming care or reduce behaviors rooted in stigma,” Wasmuth said.
 “To actually have change requires a vested interest and attention all around the country.
 Something innovative like theater has the ability to cohere that national attention and lay out specific action steps that are really clear and connected to what was seen in the production.”

 Kelsey Johnson, a local playwright, created the script for Black Voices In Occupational Therapy, which premieres virtually on March 25, 2021.
 Following the live reading, participants can also join a moderated panel discussion featuring interviewers and interviewees from the project.